a Ministry of Food and Family...

 Tuesday, March 24, 2015

-Cooking Food Made Us Human???
+Cooking Food Makes us Human???

 Did you know that eating meat and cooking food made us human?
 Studies suggest, that cooking food enabled the brain of our ancestors to grow dramatically over a period of time.